2 Weeks in Greece: A Greece Itinerary for Island Lovers

 Greece truly is a bucket list destination.
 With so much to see and do, an incredible history, and some of the best food I’ve ever had, Greece quickly became one of my favourite destinations and somewhere I plan to return to again soon.
 However, planning your Greece itinerary can be tricky because it has so much to offer.
 From ruins and museums to beaches and islands, it can be hard to pick and choose if you only have 2 weeks in Greece.

-I spent nearly a month exploring Greece from Athens to the islands and, based on my experience, I’ve picked my favourites to create this Greece itinerary.
-The main focus is the islands, but I have also included some great sites for ruins and history as well.
+I’ve been to Greece 5 times now and spent a total of nearly 3 months exploring this country.
+Based on my experience, I’ve picked my favourites to create this Greece itinerary perfect for first-timers.
+The main focus is the Cyclades islands, but I have also included some great sites for ruins and history as well.
 So, if you are a first time visitor, here’s my suggested itinerary for 2 weeks in Greece.

 How to Get To Greece